So are you interested is having your company name listed on the

 Pam King - CFCR Director of Operations

-My kids (that's Dirk, Kyle, and their Big Green Buddy in the picture) have Celiac Disease which is an autoimmune disorder triggered by the protein gluten found in wheat, rye, barley and possibly oats.
+My kids (that's Dirk, Kyle, and their Big Green Buddy in the picture) were diagnosed with Celiac Disease when they were infants.
+This is an autoimmune disorder triggered by the protein gluten found in wheat, rye, barley and possibly oats.
 Similar to diabetes, you don't grow out of this ... and there is no cure short of going on a strict gluten-free diet.
 So while low-carb diets are the rage these days, it's a bit of a challenge when the kids go to events such as birthday parties (cake is a no-no unless made with rice flour) or after school/sports gatherings at a pizza joint.
 There's a LOT more I could write (spending 4 days at Children's hospital for "failure to thrive" is no fun), but the kids are doing great now, mostly thanx to the great efforts by my wonderful wife Wendy.
 Hopefully when my kids grow up, they will be able to go out with (old) Dad not only for (corn chip) Nacho's and Margarita's (Tequila is OK), but also Burgers (with a real bun) and Beer! ;-)

 The webcams would still be live for everyone in the world to